Editorial: More hard feelings than needed for trail network's adoption - Salisbury Post

 “The Carolina Thread Trail has as much authority to exercise eminent domain as Waffle House has to start taking property on Innes Street,” Commissioners Chairman Greg Edds said during a July 7, 2015, meeting when commissioners voted, 3-2, to approve the trail’s master plan.

 Today, Commissioner Craig Pierce’s concerns about cost and upkeep are still reasonable.
 The creation and upkeep of the trails haven’t been and won’t be free.
-Pierce said no one could answer questions in 2015 about who’s responsibility it would be to maintain, and that’s because it’s mostly the responsibility of local governments.
+Pierce said no one could answer questions in 2015 about whose responsibility it would be to maintain, and that’s because it’s mostly the responsibility of local governments.
 Pre-existing sections of trail added to the network following its passage are maintained by local government staff and local tax dollars have been and will be used to create or maintain new trails, but it’s worth noting these are not major items in the county budget.

 Similarly, the passage of the Carolina Thread Trail generated more hard feelings than it needed to.
 It was fine for commissioners to make clear their positions on eminent domain, but elected officials, government staff and the public will a say on where and when trails are created.
 Barring monumental changes in the political preferences of Rowan County’s voters, forcibly annexing someone’s land for a trail isn’t a concern now or the future.